AREAS OF PRACTICE

 Estate planning is for everyone, but there is no “one size fits all”.
 Every situation is dynamic just like you and your family.

 A good estate plan should consider both the inevitability of death and the possibility of disability and should make the subsequent management of your financial and personal affairs easy for your loved ones.
-It should provide peace of mind about what happens to your assets upon your death and ensure that your wishes are followed.
+It should provide peace of mind about who takes care of your affairs, and what happens to your assets upon your death, while also ensuring that your wishes are followed.

-There are five main items that would typically be considered in creating an estate plan.
-Those may include a Durable Power of Attorney, Health Care Directive (also known as “Living Will”), Community Property Agreement, Last Will, and Trust.
+There are five main items typically considered in creating an estate plan.
+Those may include a Durable Power of Attorney (for financial and/or Medical), Health Care Directive (also known as “Living Will”), Community Property Agreement, Last Will, and Trust (we have many different Trusts at our disposal).

-Guardianship of a minor is a legal process where a court appoints a guardian for a child under the age of 18.
+Guardianship and/or Conservatorship of a minor is a legal process where a court appoints a representative for a child under the age of 18.
 A minor may need a guardian of the person when the minor has no living parents.
-A minor may need a guardian of the estate when he or she has received, or is about to receive, significant money or property from a settlement or inheritance.
-We assist with all aspects of guardianship for a minor, from deciding whether guardianship is necessary to the court appointment process to ongoing representation of a guardian.
+A minor may need a Conservator when he or she has received, or is about to receive, significant money or property from a settlement or inheritance.
+We assist with all aspects of guardianship and/or Conservatorship for a minor, from deciding whether either (or both) is necessary to the court appointment process to ongoing representation of a guardian and/or Conservator.

-Carol Hunter is on the Spokane County Superior Court Guardian ad Litem Registry and serves as Guardian ad Litem and Independent Counsel in guardianship matters, on a Court appointed basis.
+Carol Hunter and Catherine Kardong are each on the Spokane County Superior Court Court Visitor (formerly known as Guardian ad Litem) Registry and serve as Court Visitor and Independent Counsel in guardianship and/or Conservatorship matters, on a Court appointed basis.

 LONG TERM CARE PLANNING